HosMercury/rust-auth-example/README.md

-# Example of Auth vare auth with axum
+# Example of Auth auth with axum - validation - pages

 A basic but solid example of signin/signup methods in Rust with validation, flash messages